ahammer/dart_board/README.md

 ];
 ```

 This is a Dart Board App.
 It has a Details, Listing, Cart, Debug, a Template and a Mock checkout feature.
+It loads `/home` initially.
+Home is resolved by the Template feature, and has tabs for listing and details roughts from their features.

 Alternatively, and encouraged for larger projects is to build an `integration` feature, as how the main example is done.